Vivint Solar: The complete review and consumer guide

 In fact, if you do even cursory consumer research into Vivint Solar, you’ll quickly find a number of issues to potentially be concerned about.
 In this article, we’ll take a close look at the consumer reviews, Better Business Bureau complaints, and a pending lawsuit against Vivint Solar.

-In 2011, Vivint spun off Vivint Solar as a standalone company.
+In 2011, in addition to rebranding itself, Vivint spun off Vivint Solar as a standalone company.
 While operating separately, the solar division does retain some things in common with the original company, especially the use of door-to-door sales.

 Because it’s one of the largest solar installers, you’ll find numerous reviews online for Vivint Solar.
-There are a couple things to watch out for when researching reviews for Vivint Solar.
+There are a couple things to watch out for when researching reviews.

 First, Vivint Solar has multiple locations, which means that on many review sites you’ll see separate reviews for each state it operates in.
 While it’s useful to read reviews about how Vivint operates in your local area, many of the complaints about the company are common to its operations across the nation - for example, complaints about its PPA contract.